GaugeChart

 Additionally, there is a custom formatter option available that allows you to

-you are able to switch and display the unit as bytes
+you are able to switch and display the unit as bytes, correctly formatted.
+The

 formatted value will appear in the chart tooltip.
 The use cases below outline